Docs

 2. Add a Component

-Use the CLI to add a component:
+Use the CLI to copy a component into your application.

 npx velyx@latest add button